noyan-alimov/quiz-app-frontend/README.md

 - [Main Backend](https://github.com/noyan-alimov/quiz-app-main-backend)
 - [Microservice that implements uploading images functionality](https://github.com/noyan-alimov/quiz-app-image-upload)
 - [Reverse Proxy acts as an endpoint for the Frontend](https://github.com/noyan-alimov/quiz-app-reverse-proxy)

-### Deployment

-Deployed to AWS EKS.
-But, due to Auth0 being able to work only with HTTPS, deployed to Digital Ocean as there is little to no effort to setup HTTPS there.